kang-marvin/transcriber-job-availability-bot/ReadMe.md

 They are from [pixabay.com](https://pixabay.com/sound-effects/search/wav/)

 I have downloaded only 3 of them.
 The audio plays for only 5 seconds ie 5000ms

+## Login Credentials
+Use the example in [example.env](./example.env) and create a .env file with login details.